How to define employee engagement and what Gallup lacks

 Making employee engagement measurable

-Breaking down our definition into its component parts we can see we have some clearly measurable variables (affection and commitment) and the factors with which to measure against (our work, our employers, their goals/purpose, and our colleagues).
+We can break down our definition into its component parts.
+And, at that point, we can see we have some clearly measurable variables in affection and commitment.
+We can also identify the factors with which to measure against (our work, our employers, their goals/purpose, and our colleagues).

 Utilising frequent feedback process, such as an employee check-in, we are able to ask pertinent questions of our employees that investigate these variables on a regular cadence.
 Then using analytical tools such as sentiment analysis, semiotics and statistical models it is possible to quantify engagement.